GF World Cup '11

-The GF World Cup '11 is the seventh edition of the GF World Cup, which was held in Aarhus, Denmark between 20 and 25 September.
+The GF World Cup '11 is the seventh edition and last of the GF World Cup, which was held in Aarhus, Denmark between 20 and 25 September.
 Romania entered the tournament as defending champions following their triumph in 2010 against Norway, but were eliminated during the group stage.
 Norway reached the final again, for the fourth time in row, but fall short in close fight against Russia, which came back from four goals down to win the match 25–23.

+The following year the GF World Cup was disestablished.